marin-delchev/CarND-Behavioral-Cloning-P3/writeup_template.md

 Using many various network architectures and 90/10% split into training and test datasets I arrived at the architecture described above.
 For training I used AWS GPU instance.

+Four epochs were used for training the final model.
+For the selected model the evaluation and training error decrease until the forth epoch after that the evaluation error starts to grow but the training error continues to decrease.
+Higher number of epoch results in over-fitting the training data.
+I used early stopping and dropout layers in order to prevent that over-fitting.
+The batch size for the fit generator is of 64 images which allows running the network on standard laptop (not only on AWS instance).